wp-plugins/display-widgets/readme.txt

 1. The extra widget options added.

 == Changelog ==
+= 1.23 =
+* Switched WPML language support from highest to lowest priority when determining whether to show or hide
+* Reduced database size of options saved
+* Changed 'login' to 'dw_login' parameter naming to remove conflicts with certain widgets
+* Added French, Tagalog, and Polish translations

 = 1.22 =
 * Added WPML support
 * Fix to allow more than 5 taxonomies